amenglong/face_recognition_cnn/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/24521991/33219850-b0b2a51c-d17f-11e7-8ebb-e938e3272bf4.PNG" width="500"></p>

-If you want to have your own database just need to add face images (96x96) to the <b>/images</b> folder.
-Then modify below lines of code:
+If you want to have your own database just need to add your own face images (96x96) to the <b>/images</b> folder.
+Then modify below lines of code accordingly:

 ```python
 # fr.py